-Tumor-associated macrophages (TAMs) are increasingly investigated in cancer immunology and are considered a promising target for better and tailored treatment of malignant growth.
+Tumor-associated macrophages (TAMs) are increasingly investigated in cancer immunology, and are considered a promising target for better and tailored treatment of malignant growth.
 Although TAMs also have high diagnostic and prognostic value, TAM imaging still remains largely unexplored.
-Here, we describe the development of reconstituted high-density lipoprotein (rHDL)-facilitated TAM PET imaging in a breast cancer model.
-Methods: Radiolabeled rHDL nanoparticles incorporating the long-lived positron-emitting nuclide 89Zr were developed using 2 different approaches.
-The nanoparticles were composed of phospholipids and apolipoprotein A-I (apoA-I) in a 2.5:1 weight ratio.
-89Zr was complexed with deferoxamine (also known as desferrioxamine B, desferoxamine B), conjugated either to a phospholipid or to apoA-I to generate 89Zr-PL-HDL and 89Zr-AI-HDL, respectively.
-In vivo evaluation was performed in an orthotopic mouse model of breast cancer and included pharmacokinetic analysis, biodistribution studies, and PET imaging.
-Ex vivo histologic analysis of tumor tissues to assess regional distribution of 89Zr radioactivity was also performed.
+Here, we describe the development of reconstituted high-density lipoprotein (rHDL)-facilitated TAM positron emission tomography (PET) imaging in a breast cancer model.

+Methods: Radiolabeled rHDL nanoparticles incorporating the long-lived positron-emitting nuclide 89Zr were developed using two different approaches.
+The nanoparticles were composed of phospholipids and apolipoprotein A-I (ApoA-I) in a 2.5:1 weight ratio.
+89Zr was complexed with DFO, conjugated to either a phospholipid or ApoA-I protein to generate 89Zr-PL-HDL and 89Zr-AI-HDL, respectively.
+In vivo evaluation was carried out in an orthotopic mouse model of breast cancer and included pharmacokinetic analysis, biodistribution studies, and PET imaging.
+Ex vivo histological analysis of tumor tissues to assess regional distribution of 89Zr radioactivity was also performed.
 Fluorescent analogs of the radiolabeled agents were used to determine cell-targeting specificity using flow cytometry.

-Results: The phospholipid- and apoA-I-labeled rHDL were produced at 79% ± 13% (n = 6) and 94% \pm 6% (n = 6) radiochemical yield, respectively, with excellent radiochemical purity (>99%).
-Intravenous administration of both probes resulted in high tumor radioactivity accumulation (16.5 ± 2.8 and 8.6 ± 1.3 percentage injected dose per gram for apoA-I- and phospholipid-labeled rHDL, respectively) at 24 h after injection.
-Histologic analysis showed good colocalization of radioactivity with TAM-rich areas in tumor sections.
-Flow cytometry revealed high specificity of rHDL for TAMs, which had the highest uptake per cell (6.8-fold higher than tumor cells for both DiO@Zr-PL-HDL and DiO@Zr-Al-HDL) and accounted for 40.7% and 39.5% of the total cellular DiO@Zr-PL-HDL and DiO@Zr-Al-HDL in tumors, respectively.
-Conclusion: We have developed 89Zr-labeled TAM imaging agents based on the natural nanoparticle rHDL.
+Results: The phospholipid- and apoA-I-labeled rHDL were produced at 79 ± 13 % (n=6) and 94 ± 6 % (n=6) radiochemical yield, respectively, with excellent radiochemical purity (> 99 %).
+Intravenous administration of both probes resulted in high tumor radioactivity accumulation (16.5 \pm 2.8 and 8.6 \pm 1.3 %ID/g for ApoA-I- and phospholipid-labeled rHDL, respectively) at 24 hours post injection.
+Histological analysis showed good co-localization of radioactivity with TAM-rich areas in tumor sections.
+Flow cytometry revealed high specificity of rHDL for TAMs, which had the highest uptake per cell (6.8-fold higher than tumor cells for both DiO@Zr-PL-HDL and DiO@Zr-AI-HDL) and accounted for 40.7 % and 39.5% of the total cellular DiO@Zr-PL-HDL and DiO@Zr-AI-HDL in tumors, respectively.

+Conclusions: We have developed 89Zr-labeled TAM imaging agents based on the natural nanoparticle rHDL.
 In an orthotopic mouse model of breast cancer, we have demonstrated their specificity for macrophages, a result that was corroborated by flow cytometry.
-Quantitative macrophage PET imaging with our 89Zr-rHDL imaging agents could be valuable for noninvasive monitoring of TAM immunology and targeted treatment.
+Quantitative macrophage PET imaging with our 89Zr-rHDL imaging agents could be valuable for non-invasive monitoring of TAM immunology and targeted treatment.

-Key Words: tumor-associated macrophages; 89Zr; PET; high-density lipoprotein; breast cancer
+KEYWORDS: Tumor-associated macrophages, 89Zr, PET, high-density lipoprotein, breast cancer